2020 in film

 2020 in film is a history of events, which includes the highest-grossing films, award ceremonies, critics' lists of the best films of 2020, festivals, a list of country-specific lists of films released, and notable deaths.

 Evaluation of the year

 The year was greatly affected by the COVID-19 pandemic, with numerous films originally scheduled for theatrical release postponed or released on video-on-demand or streaming services.
 However, several film companies stopped reporting box-office numbers during this time due to the COVID-19 pandemic, and several films were still in theaters where guidelines were in place.
 As a result, film grosses will increase if they are re-released in the future.
 This was also the first year since 2007 that no film grossed $1 billion.
+2020 was the first year in which a non-English-language film became the highest-grossing film of the year worldwide, with Demon Slayer: Kimetsu no Yaiba Mugen Train grossing the most overall.

 Highest-grossing films

 The top films released in 2020 by worldwide gross are as follows: